rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

 ```
 Code execution is suspended until the user is finished and dismisses the form, Ok/Cancel.
 At this point the execution resumes with *res* containing the response from the user's interaction.

-See the *demo* form interactions [here](code.js)
+See the *demo* form interactions [here](code.js).

 ---

 ## Accessing the REST API from within custom code
 During code execution there may be a need to call into the REST API to access additional information.
-This is done by using restrequest() and properly formed URL.
+This is done by using restrequest() and a properly formed URL.

 Syntax: restrequest(*method*,*url*)
 ```js